Ewald-Van-Rooyen/book-library-nodejs-back-end/README.md

 ## Documentation

-When the application is running using the /api-docs url will display all the swagger documentation in the browser
+When the application is running using the /api-docs url will display all the swagger documentation in the browser.

 ## Disclaimers

 * I could not setup docker due to me not having a linux system or Windows professional license, tried to do it online.
-To no avail
+To no avail.
 * Sometimes the tests fail due to testing of deleting Category and Author that has been assigned to a Book.
-The book does sometimes not exists yet, so the response is a 204 and not a 500
+The book does sometimes not exists yet, so the response is a 204 and not a 500.

 ## Technologies